lethang7794/devops-book/chap-05.md

 - has "admin permissions" (fancy words for arbitrary permissions):
   - it can access to sensitive permissions
   - it is designed to execute arbitrary code
-- is a tempting target for malacious actors
+- is a tempting target for malicious actors

 ---